aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/vayiqra/parashat-qedoshim-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="h"><sup>15</sup>&nbsp;"A man who gives his emission to an animal is to be put-to-death, yes, death, and the animal you are to kill! <sup>16</sup>&nbsp;A woman who comes-near any animal to mate with it — you are to kill the woman and the animal, they are to be put-to-death, yes, death, their bloodguilt is upon them!"</span>
+<span class="h"><sup>15</sup>&nbsp;"A man who gives his emission to a domesticated animal is to be put-to-death, yes, death, and the animal you are to kill! <sup>16</sup>&nbsp;A woman who comes-near any domesticated animal to mate with it — you are to kill the woman and the animal, they are to be put-to-death, yes, death, their bloodguilt is upon them!"</span>
 </div></td></tr>